 At the provincial level, 1.1% of total expenditure went on staff development.
-Ekurhuleni East FET College spent 0.5% of total expenditure on staff development in 2009 - lower than the national and provincial figures.
+Sedibeng spent 0.3% of total expenditure on staff development in 2009, which is much lower than the national and provincial figures.

-&lt;sup>4 Data for this and the next calculation (of the average number of days spent on staff training per annum) came from two sources: the FET audit, which accounts for the data for 34 of the 50 colleges; and the FETMIS database, which accounts for the data for the remaining 16 colleges.
+4 Data for this and the next calculation (of the average number of days spent on staff training per annum) came from two sources: the FET audit, which accounts for the data for 34 of the 50 colleges; and the FETMIS database, which accounts for the data for the remaining 16 colleges.

-Further Education and Training Colleges in South Africa at a Glance in 2010: Gauteng: Ekurhuleni East FET College
+Further Education and Training Colleges in South Africa at a Glance in 2010: Gauteng: Sedibeng FET College